 The automotive industry is full of successful co-branding examples too.

-Ford and Harley Davidson, for example, found a lot of success for years by selling a range of co-branded trucks; trucks that, literally, look like Harley’s on four wheels in some instances – like with the F-150.
+Ford and Harley Davidson, for example, found a lot of success by selling a range of co-branded trucks that quite literally look like Harley’s on four wheels – like with the F-150.

-Seeing the iconic Harley Davidson logo on the back of the co-branded F-150 is slightly bizarre for anyone not aware of this collaboration; those who might only associate the Harley name with two-wheeled vehicles.
+Seeing the iconic Harley Davidson logo on the back of the co-branded F-150 is slightly bizarre for anyone not aware of this initiative as they might only associate the Harley name with two-wheeled vehicles.

-Like some of the other co-branding examples mentioned above and below, Ford and Harley Davidson found success thanks to the similarities between both audiences.
-Both are American brands that pride themselves on offering a lot of utility, outside of being hella powerful and reliable.
+Like some of the other co-branding examples mentioned, Ford and Harley Davidson found success thanks to the similarities between both audiences.
+For starters, both are American brands that pride themselves on offering a lot of utility, outside of being powerful and reliable.

 Credit to Flipboard